tzutalin/dlib-android-app/README.md

 Copy the shared libray to ./dlib/src/main/jniLibs/

-* Use IDE to build
+* Use AndroidStduio to build(Important!!)

-If you want to build it using Andriod studio, you need to specify your NDK path in dlib/build.gradle
+If you want to build it using Andriod studio, you need to specify your NDK path in your local.properties:

-`commandLine "/home/darrenl/tools/android-ndk-r10e/ndk-build"`
+Add ndk.dir=[YOUR_NDK_FOLDER] in local.prperties like

+`ndk.dir=/home/darrenl/tools/android-ndk-r10e`

 ### Try directly
 `$ adb install demo/app-debug.apk`